u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/auth/google.rst

 .. _google-sign-in/log-in:

-Log in to Odoo with Google
+Log in to Thrive Bureau ERP with Google
 ==========================

-To link the Google account to the Odoo profile, click on :guilabel:`Log in with Google` when first logging into Odoo.
+To link the Google account to the Thrive Bureau ERP profile, click on :guilabel:`Log in with Google` when first logging into Thrive Bureau ERP.

    .. image:: google/first-login.png
       :align: center